DSpace/RestContract/statistics.md

 ```

-## Search Endpoint
+## Search events Endpoint
-**POST /api/statistics/searches**
+**POST /api/statistics/searchevents**

 To track a search, make an HTTP POST request to this endpoint.

-The sections below describe the parameters for a search request.
+The sections below describe the parameters for a search event.
 All other information about the interaction can be derived from the request itself.

 ### Required Parameters
 - `query`: The discovery search string.